Helvethor/palimpsest/README.md

 `palimpsest --src-dir path/to/src --out-dir path/to/out --resources-file path/to/resources.json`

-You can also enable daemonized mode with --daemon.
+You can also enable daemonized mode with `--daemon`.
 This will continuously watch for changes and update your `out` directory accordingly.

 For more options: